DG-Enhanced Hecke and KLR Algebras

-We construct DG-enhanced versions of the degenerate affine Hecke algebra and of the affine $q$-Hecke algebra.
-We extend Brundan--Kleshchev and Rouquier's isomorphism and prove that after completion DG-enhanced versions of Hecke algebras are isomorphic to completed DG-en\-hanced versions of KLR algebras for suitably defined quivers.
+\Abstract{We construct DG-enhanced versions of the degenerate affine Hecke algebra and of the affine Hecke algebra.
+We extend Brundan--Kleshchev and Rouquier's isomorphism and prove that after completion DG-enhanced versions of affine Hecke algebras (degenerate or nondegenerate) are isomorphic to completed DG-enhanced versions of KLR algebras for suitably defined quivers.
 As a byproduct, we deduce that these DG-algebras have homologies concentrated in degree zero.
-These homologies are isomorphic respectively to the degenerate cyclotomic Hecke algebra and the cyclotomic $q$-Hecke algebra.
+These homologies are isomorphic respectively to the degenerate cyclotomic Hecke algebra and the cyclotomic Hecke algebra.}